center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 can strengthen a precise but easily changed signal.

 See :doc:`Building High-Quality Detections
-<building-high-quality-detections>` for guidance on applying these trade-offs
+<high-quality-detection-principles>` for guidance on applying these trade-offs
 during detection design.